bitnami/charts/bitnami/nginx/README.md

 In addition, you can also set an external ConfigMap with the configuration file.
 This is done by setting the `existingServerBlockConfigmap` parameter.
 Note that this will override the previous option.

+### Enabling LDAP

+In some scenarios, you may require users to authenticate in order to gain access to protected resources.
+By enabling LDAP, NGINX will make use of an Authorization Daemon to proxy those identification requests against a given LDAP Server.

+In order to enable LDAP authentication you can set the `ldapDaemon.enabled` property and follow these steps:

+1. Use the `ldapDaemon.nginxServerBlock` property to provide with an additional server block that will make NGINX such a proxy (see `values.yaml`).
+Alternatively, you can provide this configuration using an external Secret and the property `ldapDaemon.existingNginxServerBlockSecret`.

+2. Complete the aforementioned server block by specifying your LDAP Server connection details (see `values.yaml`).
+Alternatively, you can declare them using the property `ldapDaemon.ldapConfig`.

 ## Upgrading

+### 5.6.0
+Added support for the use of LDAP.

 ### 5.0.0